zalando/skipper/readme.md

 #### Authentication Proxy

-Skipper can be used as an authentication proxy, to check incoming requests with a OAuth provider.
+Skipper can be used as an authentication proxy, to check incoming requests with Basic auth or an OAuth2 provider including audit logging.
 See the documentation at:
 [https://godoc.org/github.com/zalando/skipper/filters/auth](https://godoc.org/github.com/zalando/skipper/filters/auth).